-Standing seam roofs are a popular choice on commercial buildings, whilst they’re use is on prestigious residential projects is growing, too.
+Standing seam roofs are a popular choice on commercial buildings, whilst their use on prestigious residential projects is growing too thanks to the attractive finish they offer.
 Many architects and building owners choose a standing seam roof because of its visual appeal; the long, narrow panels that run from the eaves to the ridge create a stunning visual effect.
 It’s helped by the fact that there are no visible fasteners on a standing seam roof, which creates a sheer, smooth roof profile that accentuates the linear roof seams.

 Standing seam roofing systems are well known for their outstanding performance characteristics and have been used extensively throughout the public and private sectors in the UK for over 30 years.
 The raised seam avoids any water ingress whilst creating an architectural feature of the roof.